Top 10 Must Have Websites for Homeschooling in 2020

 BrainPop and BrainPop Jr are indispensable learning sites.
 Both have hundreds of high quality educational videos covering math, Language Arts, science, history, biographies, art and music.
 The BrainPop Jr videos feature a character named Annie and her lovable robot friend Moby.
 In BrainPop Moby teams up with a character named Tim.
 The interactions between the characters are often humorous making the videos enjoyable for kids.
 Each video comes with both easy and difficult quizzes.

 BrainPop Jr is for kindergarten through 3rd grade.
 BrainPop is appropriate for 4th grade through middle school.
-Using the "Home" option, a subscription to BrainPop Jr costs $99 a year while BrainPop costs $115.
+Using the "Home" option, a subscription to BrainPop Jr costs $14.95 a month while BrainPop costs $15.95.
+You can get a combo for $19.95.

 Newsela (News English Language Arts) is a free website that provides news articles at various reading levels.
 You can set an appropriate reading level for each of your kids.
 The articles are all based on current events and include politics, science, law, sports, and money.
 This is a great way to introduce your kids to simplified news articles while improving their reading skills.
 Most articles have a short comprehension quiz.
 To use this site, create a parent account and then you can add each of your kids as students.
 They'll each have their own account.